edx/jenkins-configuration/README.rst

 ~~~~~

 Install python dependencies for acceptance testing (on a Jenkins instance
-running within a Docker container.
+running within a Docker container).

 .. code:: bash